Sanitize request for cross site scripting during runtime

 This is a middleware that addresses cross-site scripting concerns.
 It encodes the header and body according to the configuration.
-As body encoding depends on Body middleware, it has to be plugged into the request/response chain after Body.
+As body encoding depends on Body middleware, it has to be plugged into the request/response chain after the body handler.

 Here is the default configuration file sanitizer.yml